FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 Create a PowerShell script named 'Start-TDDSession.ps1' in the scripts folder that:
 1. Uses Get-TDDConfiguration.ps1 to load configuration settings
 2. Uses Common-Functions.ps1 for utility functions
+3. Sets explicit error handling preferences ($ErrorActionPreference = 'Stop')
-3. Initializes the environment by calling Initialize-TDDEnvironment.ps1
+4. Initializes the environment by calling Initialize-TDDEnvironment.ps1
+5. Verifies the container exists and is running using structured Docker output formats
+6. Uses the specific pattern for Business Central container operations with explicit parameters
-4. Provides a menu-driven interface for the TDD workflow with options to:
+7. Provides a menu-driven interface for the TDD workflow with options to:
    - Prepare app source
    - Compile app
    - Prepare test app source